-Each child may have one or more proposal entries which define acceptable encryption, integrity, and DH Group (Perfect Forward Security, PFS) parameters to encrypt and validate the IPsec SA traffic encryption <ea-name>
+Each child may have one or more proposal entries which define acceptable encryption, integrity, and DH Group (Perfect Forward Security, PFS) parameters to encrypt and validate the IPsec SA traffic.

 Child SA proposals work similarly to IKE/ISAKMP proposals as described in IKE Proposal.